Our verdict

 Altra's Original Fit is back on the road

-OG Altra connoisseurs were also excited to hear about the Original FootShape’s (a.k.a.
-Altra’s widest fit) return to the streets after models upon models of slimmer shoes.
+We were really excited about the return of the Original FootShape (a.k.a.
+Altra’s widest fit) to the streets after models upon models of slimmer shoes.

 altra-via-olympus-fit.JPG

 We measured the widest part of the forefoot at 101.4 mm.
-This is wider than the average 97.7 mm.
+This is 3 mm wider than the average.
 However, it is indeed slightly narrower than the trail-ready Olympus (103.4 mm).
-On the bright side, the square shape of the toebox creates more room for the toes than the majority of running shoes.
+On the bright side, the square shape of the toebox creates a much more generous room for the toes than the majority of running shoes.

 altra-via-olympus-toebox-width.JPG